Revithosoupa, (pr. reh-vee-THO-sou-pah), is a very simple, vegan Greek, healthy and nutritious chickpea soup made with a few simple ingredients.

 As I said, although this soup is very simple, with just a few ingredients and has nothing fancy to show in appearance, yet this is what makes Greek cuisine to be delicious getting most of its flavour from the Greek olive oil.

-I know that some of you don’t have the time to cook the chickpeas for two hours and although that I don’t use canned chickpeas, I think that the soup will still work great if you used canned chickpeas.
+I know that some of you don’t have the time to cook the chickpeas for two hours and although I don’t use canned chickpeas, I think that the soup will still work great if you used canned chickpeas.
 However, if you have a pressure cooker, you can reduce the time considerably and have the soup ready in half an hour.

 If you want a thicker and more creamy soup add a potato as well, which I have included in the recipe.